 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EASA and FAA Airbus Pitot Requirements".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EASA and FAA Airbus Pitot Requirements".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.